-TrustCo Bank has been the lender with respect to an arms-length loan, which has included a first mortgage loan, a cross-collateral loan, and a letter of credit (collectively, the "Loans"), to an entity controlled by Mr. Dennis DeGennaro (the "Borrower").
+TrustCo Bank had been the lender with respect to an arms-length loan, which has included a first mortgage loan, a cross-collateral loan, and a letter of credit (collectively, the "Loans"), to an entity controlled by a former director of the Company and Trustco Bank, Mr. Dennis DeGennaro (the "Borrower").
 The Loans were secured by a first lien on a residential real estate development property (the "Property") owned by the Borrower.
 The Loans were extended to the Borrower in the ordinary course of business on substantially the same terms that prevailed at the time for comparable transactions with other persons not related to Trustco Bank and did not involve more than the normal risk of collectability.
-As previously disclosed, Mr. DeGennaro resigned from his roles as a director of both the Company and Trustco Bank on February 28, 2024.
-On March 22, 2024, Trustco Bank entered into a deed-in-lieu-of-foreclosure transaction with the Borrower pursuant to which title to the Property was conveyed to Trustco Bank free and clear of all liens, resulting in the cancellation of the Loans, under which \$2,265,247 in principal amount was outstanding as of the time of cancellation.
+As previously disclosed, Mr. DeGennaro resigned from his roles as a director of both the Company and Trustco Bank on February 28, 2025.
+On March 22, 2025, Trustco Bank entered into a deed-in-lieu-of-foreclosure transaction with the Borrower pursuant to which title to the Property was conveyed to Trustco Bank free and clear of all liens, resulting in the cancellation of the Loans, under which \$2,265,247 in principal amount was outstanding as of the time of cancellation.
 Mr. DeGennaro's ownership interest in the Borrower was 100%.
-The Property, which is located in Saratoga County, New York, was most recently appraised at \$4.625 million in January 2023.
-It was the intention of Trustco Bank at the time of the transaction to market the Property and seek a full recovery.
+Trustco Bank is marketing the property for sale.